Lines/Rays or Other Chart Drawings Move After Drawing Them

 Values in a chart and Chart Drawings drawn in a chart use floating-point values.
 Computer monitors or other display type devices use an integer coordinate system.
 Each pixel that you see on a monitor is equivalent to a particular integer coordinate.
 When mapping between floating-point coordinates and integer coordinates, there is some imprecision and some misalignment that does occur.

-This is a reason why you may see a Ray and other extending drawings move at the end of those lines, as you adjust the scaling of a chart, like when expanding and compressing the scale.
+This is a reason why you may see a Ray and other extending drawings move at the end of those lines, as you adjust the scaling of a chart, like when expanding and compressing the vertical scale or changing the bar spacing in the chart.

 The solution to this, is to set the ending point of a Ray drawing as close as possible to the endpoint of the Ray drawing.
 By doing this, this will make it more stable.
 Although avoid placing it into the Right Side Fill Space in the chart which will cause other stability issues for a different reason.